simphiweFP/Portfolio/README.md

 Welcome to my **Profile Code Repository**!
 This repository contains the source code and assets used to enhance my GitHub profile.

 ## 🛠️ Technologies Used
-- HTML & CSS for styling (if applicable)
+- HTML & CSS for styling
 - JavaScript for dynamic elements

 ## 📂 Repository Structure